rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Remove the monitor rule from the specified node.

 .. note::

    This operation does not remove the monitor from the load balancer configuration.

-   When a monitor-rule is deleted, all monitors associated to the node will be deleted as well.
+   When you delete a monitor rule, all monitors associated to the node are deleted as well.

 ::